bedantsharma/SOC476/Reformulation of Demographic transition theory.md

 Secularization also common as precursor to fertility decline
 - Movement from religious-based belief to a reliance on the self for one’s one well-being
-- Behavioral change spreads rapidly through social networks
+- Behavioural change spreads rapidly through social networks